Holiday Shopping Safety Tips

 Free Wi-Fi Connection Scams

 If you're at the airport waiting for your flight or sitting at a local coffee shop doing some last minute shopping, be careful about connecting to public Wi-Fi.
-Hackers can embed themselves between your device and the Wi-Fi connection, which allows them to see anything you do online form that point forward.
+Hackers can embed themselves between your device and the Wi-Fi connection, which allows them to see anything you do online from that point forward.
 Don't access any of your finances, shop online, or open any other sensitive data when using public Wi-Fi.
 Protect yourself from a security breach by using a virtual private network and installing antivirus software.